DeepakM2001/.Net/README.md

 # .Net
-These files are the daily tasks done for the.Net Internship in Bestenlist/
+These files are the daily tasks done for the.Net Internship in Bestenlist